TITLE 77: PUBLIC HEALTH

 Section 245.240 Quality Improvement Program

-a) Each agency shall develop a quality improvement program.
+a) Home nursing, home services and placement agencies shall develop a quality improvement program.
 The quality improvement program shall include written policies and shall evaluate the agency's total program at least once a year.
-The evaluation for home health agencies, home services agencies, and home nursing agencies shall, at a minimum, include a clinical or client record review, as appropriate.
+The evaluation for home services agencies and home nursing agencies shall, at a minimum, include a clinical or client record review, as appropriate.
 This evaluation shall assess the extent to which the agency's program is appropriate, adequate, effective and efficient.
 Results of the evaluation shall be reported to and acted upon by those responsible for the operation of the agency and shall be maintained separately as administrative records.

 b) Record Review.
 At least quarterly, the agency shall review a sample of both active and closed clinical or client records to assure that established policies are followed in providing services (direct services, as well as those under contractual arrangement).
 If applicable, this review shall include, but not be limited to: